-Many schools are equipped with internet connectivity whereas only half of the schools have access to digital devices like computers or tablets for students.
-More than half of the students have access to internet and smartphones at home whereas, only some of the students have access to laptop, desktop, or tablet at home.
-To support different learning styles of the students and create an engaging and collaborative learning, there is a strong need of digital learning resources for support inside as well as outside the school.
+More than half of the schools are equipped with technology and digital devices, including computers or tablets for students and internet connectivity.
+Half of the students have access to internet at home.
+More than half of the students have access to smartphones at home.
+However, only some of the students have access to laptop, desktop, or tablet at home, highlighting the need to strengthen both school-based and home-based digital resources for more equitable learning opportunities.